 Guangan Sichuan, China Travel Guide

 Local SIM Cards and Mobile Providers: China Mobile, China Unicom, and China Telecom are major network providers.
-Purchase SIM cards at airports or official stores.
-Passport registration occurs for activation.
+Purchase SIM cards at air terminals or official stores.
+Registering your passport occurs for activation.
 Affordable data packages are readily available, with good coverage.

-VPN: A Virtual Private Network (VPN) is a consideration for arriving at numerous international web pages and apps, including Google, Facebook, Instagram, WhatsApp, and X/Twitter.
+VPN: A Virtual Private Network (VPN) is a factor to consider for getting to many international sites and apps, including Google, Facebook, Instagram, WhatsApp, and X/Twitter.
 Download and set up a reliable VPN before arriving inside China.

-Knowing the typical operating hours for businesses and being mindful of holidays will assist with planning.
+Knowing the typical operating hours for businesses and being mindful of holidays will assist with organizing.

 ATMs are widely available, often 24/7.
-They accept major international cards (Visa, MasterCard, Plus, Cirrus).
+They accept major non-local cards (Visa, MasterCard, Plus, Cirrus).

 Observing local customs makes for smooth interactions during your visit.